 I liked the Chai colours because they are neutral and I thought it would go well with my caramel coloured flat white.
 Seriously, that was what I was thinking when I chose it!
 Stop mocking me…

 I had around six different cups in my Amazon shopping basket and slowly went through each, judging them like a beauty pageant, until I was left with the winner.
 Having said that, KeepCup has some funky colour combinations and if I could have a selection of colours and sizes, I would.
 But that would probably take it a bit too far.

 Most importantly, I chose the model with a glass cup and a rubber band.

 - Glass because I respect my coffee and given the choice I rather drink it from glass rather than plastic to best savour my coffee

 - The rubber band because I was not sure that the cork edition would withstand all the washes, even by hand, though I love the look of the Cork edition too

 I’m not joking when I say I thought this through, but you don’t need to be as pernickety.

 Best buy in a while.
 Random people in the street and shops have complimented me on it.
 I keep going on about how happy I am with it.
 I know, it’s just a coffee mug!
 But I love it.
 It’s functional, does what it say, has great design and quality.
 I love the fact that I can still drink my coffee from glass, even on the go.

 If you don’t have a reusable cup yet, I urge you to get one now.
-Not only this was the make I liked the most when shopping around, MPs are calling, rightly so, in my opinion, for a 25p coffee cup levy (BBC news, 5 January 2017), so if you only have a takeway coffee a day, it would take you 2 months to pay it off.
+Not only this was the make I liked the most when shopping around, MPs are calling, rightly so, in my opinion, for a 25p coffee cup levy (BBC News, 5 January 2017), so if you only have a takeaway coffee a day, it would take you 2 months to pay it off.

 Enjoy your coffee!